 As described in Regents' Rule 10801, U. T. System intends this policy to promote transparency, accountability, and access to and disclosure of information to the public.

 Sec.
-3 Officers for Public Information and Designated Agents.
+4 Officers for Public Information and Designated Agents

 The Officer shall prominently display a sign in the form prescribed by the Attorney General as required by the TPIA.

-7.1 Written Requests.
+8.1 Written Requests.
 All requests for public information must be made in writing.
-A written request includes a request submitted by hand delivery, U.S. mail, electronic mail or facsimile.
+A written request includes a request submitted by hand delivery, U.S. mail, electronic mail or facsimile, or electronic submission.

-7.2 Hand Delivery and U.S. Mail Requests.
-Any employee who receives a written request for information by U.S. mail or hand delivery shall forward it immediately to the Officer or Designee.
+8.2 Hand Delivery and U.S. Mail Requests.
+A written request for information by U.S. mail or hand delivery is valid when delivered to the Public Information Officer or their designee.

-7.3 Email and Facsimile Requests.
-Email and facsimile requests do not trigger the TPIA unless sent directly by the requestor to the designated email address or facsimile line.
+8.3 Email and Facsimile Requests.
+Email and facsimile requests are valid when sent to the designated email address or facsimile line.

 This response must include the language shown in Appendix 1 to this policy.

 Sec.
-9 Requests That Do Not Require An Attorney General Opinion.
+10 Requests That Do Not Require An Attorney General Opinion

 If requested information is not excepted from required public disclosure or redacting information is permissible without seeking an Attorney General opinion, the Officer or Designee should respond or coordinate responses to the request as required by the TPIA.

 Sec.
-10 Requests Requiring An Attorney General Opinion.
+11 Requests Requiring An Attorney General Opinion

 Each U. T. institution and U. T. System Administration must maintain a publicly-accessible website that explains how the public can make a public information request.

 Sec.
-12 Requests from Legislators and Other Governmental Offices.
+13 Requests from Legislators and Other Governmental Offices

 Public Information - this term is defined by Texas Government Code § 552.002.